 A doctor can see only the information about their own patients.

-A clinic administers can see information about the patients in their clinic.
+A clinic administrator can see information only about the patients in their clinic.

 In all three cases, the user would sign on to the application and execute the same query: